a8m8/ItQuiz/README.md

-# ItQuiz
+# IT Quiz
-The web-application for passing quiz on IT theme.
+An IT quiz web-application

 Project page: http://www.it-quiz.net